Grasping These Fleeting Memories

 “Haruto, we don’t have the money for that.
 Well, it’s dinner time anyways so let’s just eat and watch.”

 Sawako handed Haruto a bento box she prepared.
-After a closer inspection, Haruto notices his bag is definitely bigger and heavier than Sawako’s.
+After a closer inspection, Haruto noticed his bag is definitely bigger and heavier than Sawako’s.

 “Ah, you didn’t, did you?
-Sawako-chan you shouldn’t give me extra food.”
+Sawako you shouldn’t give me extra food.”

 “Hey don’t complain.
 I spent all of yesterday making this while you were sleeping in the hospital.
 Here, I got all your favorites.
 Takoyaki, fried tofu, onigiri, tempura, and some mochi when you’re done!”